 Too often we see brand awareness and brand perception set aside to a “we already know that stuff” mentality.
 But chances are, things have changed since you last checked.

-While seemingly basic and straight-forward concepts compared to other topics in the world of brand development, awareness and perception studies yield incredibly valuable insights that have wide-ranging strategic applications.
-From sales and marketing to identity and culture, complacency in this area risks missing out on some pivotal growth opportunities.
+While seemingly basic and straight-forward concepts compared to other topics in the world of customer insights, awareness and perception studies produce incredibly valuable knowledge that has ongoing strategic applications.
+From sales and marketing to brand identity and culture, complacency in this area risks missing out on some pivotal growth opportunities.

 A great example is the brand which launched a new product last year and committed a lot of resources to promotional campaigns.
 After conducting a brand awareness study, it was learned that despite those marketing efforts, most consumers were still unaware of their new product.
-And among those consumers who were aware, they had an inaccurate perception of the new product.
-These insights enabled the brand to revisit, reimagine, and relaunch their new product promotional campaign in ways that reached a wider audience and addressed the most relevant perception issues.
+And among the consumers who were aware, there were inaccurate perceptions of the new product’s benefits.
+These insights enabled the brand to adjust their product marketing strategy in ways that reached a wider audience and addressed the most relevant perception issues.
+Without having conducted that market research project, they would have continued forward under false assumptions and been wasting valuable resources.

 Customer Satisfaction – Watch Video